 A recent Wall Street Journal op ed combines two of my favorite topics: Franz Kafka’s The Trial and the inefficiencies of zoning.
 Roger Kimball explains the roadblocks he has faced in trying to repair his home after it was damaged in Hurricane Sandy.
 He writes:

-It wasn’t until the workmen we hired had ripped apart most of [...]
+It wasn’t until the workmen we hired had ripped [...]

 I recently spoke with George Mason University Law Professor David Schleicher about his research on land use law and economics.
 Here is our conversation including links to some of his academic articles that have earned a lot of attention in the land use blogosphere.

-Emily: What are some the costs of land use restrictions?
-Talk about [...]
+Emily: What are some the costs of land use restrictions? [...]